Get your instant quote for more than 250K ocean freight rates

 The Republic of Turkey lies at the crossroads of Europe and Asia, making it a country of significant geostrategic importance.
 It is one of the founding members of the G-20 major economies and the OECD.
 With the world’s 18th-largest nominal GDP, Turkey is worth any exporter’s attention.
 Ocean freight to Turkey should be part of your export strategy.

 One of the world’s newly industrialized countries, Turkey is also one of the world’s leading producers of textiles, motor vehicles, agricultural products, and home appliances.

-Your best container choice when you are shipping a container to Turkey will be dictated largely by the size of your shipment.
+Your best container choice when you are shipping to Turkey will be dictated largely by the size of your shipment.

 A full container load (FCL) is for you if your shipping volume is equal to at least half a container (six standard pallets).
-While a twenty-foot container accommodates ten standard pallets, a forty-foot container can hold twenty-two standard pallets.
+While a 20-foot container accommodates ten standard pallets, a 40-foot container can hold twenty-two standard pallets.